Neighbors call for action after 5-year-old is killed in train crash

-FRESNO, California (KGPE) — Police plan to direct traffic earlier in the evening than they did for Christmas Tree Lane after a five-year-old boy was killed in a train crash on Tuesday.
+FRESNO, California (KSEE) — Police plan to direct traffic earlier in the evening than they did for Christmas Tree Lane after a five-year-old boy was killed in a train crash on Tuesday.

 The Fresno Sheriff’s Office has identified the boy that was killed as Anton Solorio of Fresno.